Last month I travelled to Cardiff to experience my first unconference.

 Esko Reinikainen summed up the unconference experience perfectly when he welcomed everyone to GovCamp Cymru – people need to get involved, talk-up, be mindful of all the people in the room and listen, and when you do ‘it just works’.

 It really does just work.
 I heard a lot of great pitches.
-People simply put up their hand and get 30 seconds to pitch the session, the title gets stuck on to a session grid and once that’s done people get to browse the grid and then go to sessions that most interests them.
+People simply put up their hand and get 30 seconds to pitch the session, the title gets stuck on to a session grid and once that’s done people get to browse the grid and then go to sessions that most interest them.
 The person who pitched might kick things off, but for it to work, everyone needs to get involved.
 You don’t have to stay, if you find it’s not for you, you can move on to another session.

 There have been many highlights to volunteering at GovCamp Cymru, both before and during the event.
 I had a lot of fun getting to meet and work with the team at Satori Labs who organise the event and I was also really inspired by many of the delegates that I met.
 I’m just sorry it was so brief.
 There really were a lot of super smart, interesting and really passionate people who attended and who are involved in delivering and improving services for people in Wales.